Blog >

 Two of our clients execute this perfectly well.
 They let people inside the business publish their thinking.

-Flyaps gives engineers space to share how they build.
+For example, Flyaps gives engineers space to share how they build.
 This content sounds true because it comes from people doing the work, not people describing the work.

 TREND 3: Zero-click and AI search break the traffic model